sahiliamsso/docs/source/installation-guide/install.md

 **Start the Gluu Server and Login**

-The Gluu Server is a chroot container.
-You must start the container in order to proceed.
-For Centos 6.x, Red Hat 6.x, Ubuntu 14/16, and Debian 8, use the following command:
+The Gluu Server is a chroot container, which you must start to proceed.

+For Centos 6.x, Red Hat 6.x, Ubuntu 14/16, and Debian 8:

 ```
 # service gluu-server-3.0.0 start
 # service gluu-server-3.0.0 login
 ```

-For Centos 7.2 and Red Hat 7.2, use `enable` just the first time you start the Gluu Server.
+For Centos 7.2 and Red Hat 7.2:

 ```
 # /sbin/gluu-serverd-3.0.0 enable
 # /sbin/gluu-serverd-3.0.0 start
+# /sbin/gluu-serverd-3.0.0 login
 ```

+Note: use `enable` just the first time you start the Gluu Server.

 ## Step 3

 **Run setup.py**

-The setup is completed by running the setup script.
-This performs the last mile of configuration--generates certificates, salt values, and renders the right configuration so you can login to the admin user interface.
-Note: you must be logged into the Gluu Server chroot container (see Step 2 above).
+Configuration is completed by running the `setup.py` script.
+This generates certificates, salt values, and renders configuration files.
+After completion, you're done!
+Note: you must be logged into the Gluu Server chroot container to run `setup.py` (see Step 2 above).

 ```
 # cd /install/community-edition-setup